d-mccardell/osticket/README.md

 <p>Download and install HeidiSQL.
 Create a new session and log in with the credentials used with MySQL.
 Connect to the session.
-<br/> Right click unnamed--> create new--> database.
-Create anew database with the name osTicket</p>
+<br/> Right click Unnamed--> Create New--> Database.
+Create a new database with the name osTicket</p>
 <br/>
 <br/>